 First we developed a model for the brown creeper habitat use, using recognizer data with each unique hit representing a data point.
 Using each detection as a data point allows sites with more brown creeper detections to represent higher use; therefore, covariate values at these locations will drive the species-habitat associations.
 We fit a logistic regression model with the cloglog link because the data is derived from a censored poisson distribution: we only know if there is 1 brown creeper or 0, but is derived from a Poisson distribution where counts from 0 to infinity are possible.
 Replicating each hit as a separate data point allows sites with higher use by brown creepers to have a stronger influence on the habitat modelling.
 However, this makes the interpretation of λ the predicted degree of use of habitat if it is occupied by a brown creeper, rather than probability of occupancy.
 Thus, values of 1 represent the highest degree of use, values close to 0 represent a small proportion of use, and absolute 0 represents unoccupied sites.
 We used forward AIC step selection to derive the final model; additional parameters were only added to the model if it improved the model fit by ≥2 ∆AIC.
 Once a final model was derived, we applied the same covariates to an occupancy framework, with all covariates going on the occupancy side of the equation.

 Next, we developed a brown creeper occupancy model from the recognizer data assuming perfect detection.
 Sites with at least one hit (i.e. detection) were assigned a value of 1, while sites that never had a brown creeper were assigned a value of 0.
 Again, a logistic regression model with the cloglog link was fit, using forward AIC step selection to derive the final model.
 Model coefficients can be interpreted in the context of the probability of that site being occupied by at least one brown creeper.
 We tested the MacKenzie (2002) model of estimating occupancy rates when detectability is less than one because it is a well cited and extensively employed method.
 The model was built using the “occu” function in the package unmarked.
 The DCOM was built using detection data collected from human point count surveys derived from ARU recordings (hereafter listening data).
 Listening for this project was conducted in a way that is very similar to other avian point count surveys.
 We used four visits to each site which results in a detection history length that is similar to many other studies.
-One limitation to the study design of our listening was to survey each site on 3-minute intervals, while other studies traditionally use 5- or 10-minute long point counts.
 We were interested in testing two components of DCOMs:

 The ability for DCOMs to accurately estimate true occupancy rates; and

-The ability for DCOMs to accurately estimate habitat associations
+The ability for DCOMs to accurately describe habitat associations

 To test if occupancy models could approximate true occupancy rates and covariate effects on occupancy, we compared occupancy rates derived from a DCOM to the recognizer derived occupancy (RDO) model using the covariates from the RDO model.
 All covariates were designated to the occupancy side of the model and detectability was left as the intercept value.
 To test if occupancy models could disentangle effects on degree of use, we compared habitat relationships derived from a DCOM to those from the recognizer derived use (RDU) model using the covariates from the RDU model.
 Again, all covariates were designated to the occupancy side of the model and detectability was left as the intercept value.